 Most of Luchino Visconti’s works in the 1960s, including Rocco and His Brothers, were based on existing literary sources, such as novels about historic upheavals and cultural shifts.
-Visconti said that the film’s title is inspired by two sources: Thomas Mann’s novel Joseph and his Brothers and Rocco Scotellaro, an Italian poet who described the feelings of the peasants of southern Italy.
-(In 1971, Visconti would film Thomas Mann’s novel, Death in Venice).
+Visconti said that the film’s title is inspired by two sources: Thomas Mann’s novel, Joseph and his Brothers, and Rocco Scotellaro, and Italian poet who described the feelings of the peasants of southern Italy.
+(In 1971, Visconti would adapt Thomas Mann’s own novel, Death in Venice, into another great film).

 The film world-premiered at the 1960s Venice Film Festival, where it received the FIPRESCI Award (International Federation of Film Critics).

 The screenplay, penned by Visconti, Suso Enrico Medioli, is based on the novel “The Bridge of Ghisolfa,” by Giovanni Testor.
 However, as the critic Peter Bondanella has pointed out, through personal interpretation, Visconti has infused all of these novels with a distinctive approach and idiosyncratic vision, defined by the narrative, set designs, costumes, and camera angles.